Course Outline

 Day 9:

-• Alerting and Warning Systems.
-Case Studies: Successes and Failures
+• Alerting and Warning Systems: Case Studies of Success and Failure

 • Historical Case Studies: Texas City Disasters (1947 and April 2005)